henrietterebnor/inf226_oblig2/project/README.md

 represents the user’s session.
 This is exploited to impersonate the user to perform malicious actions.
 If we add CSRF tokens to the users requests we have a way of validating the origin of the request which mitigates these types of attacks.

-Injection attacks like xxs and sql injections could also result in compromised user credentials.
+Injection attacks like xss and sql injections could also result in compromised user credentials.
 These types of attacks pose a threat to not only confidentiality, integrity and availability as the data within the application could be changed in an unauthorized manner which could cause issues with the availability of the application.
 To prevent these types of attacks it is important to sanitize user input so that it cannot be interpreted as SQL queries, html tags or css.